Table of Contents:

 Any new lump or bump should be evaluated right away, especially a lump that is rapidly growing, is warm or painful, is ulcerated or bleeding, is irregular in shape or is well attached to the tissues under the skin.
 Any of the above signs should prompt you to seek veterinary attention.

-Diagnosis of Skin Tumors in Dogs
+Different Types of Skin Tumors and Lumps in Dogs

 A skin mass or lump can be within the skin, in the tissues under the skin or attached to the skin and underlying tissues.
 Thus, any proliferation of cells, pocket of fluid or debris, or swelling of the dog’s tissues can cause a mass.
 The health impact depends on the severity of the cause of the growth and the success in treatment of the problem.